 Are banks in general shying away from technological advances, such as the use of “Big Data” analytics, because the issue is just too complex to get a handle on?
 Will mobile banking and mobile payments ever become mainstream, and, if so, when?
-ABA Banking Journal Tech Topics
+Banking Exchange Tech Topics

 recently participated in a wide-ranging, often hard-nosed roundtable discussion with analysts from CCG Catalyst Consulting Group

 , whose clients are exclusively financial institutions, regarding current technology trends that they see affecting banks.
 Here is an edited report of that conversation.